Peterborough: Sport

-Peterborough United Football Club, known as The Posh, has been the local football team since 1934.
-The ground is situated at London Road on the south bank of the River Nene.
+Peterborough United Football Club, known as "The Posh", has been the local football team since 1934.
+They play their home matches at London Road on the south bank of the River Nene.
 Peterborough United have a history of cup giant-killings.
-They set the record for the highest number of league goals (134, Terry Bly alone scoring 52) in the 1960-61 season, which was their first season in the Football League, in which they won the Fourth Division title.
-The club's highest finish position to date was tenth place in Division One, then the second tier of English football, in the 1992-93 season.
+They set the record for the highest number of league goals (134, Terry Bly alone scoring 52) in the 1960–61 season, when they won the Fourth Division title in their first season in the Football League.
+The club's highest finish position to date was 10th place in Division One, then the second tier of English football, in the 1992–93 season.
 Irish property developer Darragh MacAnthony was appointed chairman in 2006 and is now owner, having undertaken a lengthy purchase from Barry Fry who remains director of football, having also been manager of the club from 1996 to 2005.
-Peterborough also has a non-league club: Peterborough Sports who play in the National League North.
+Peterborough also has a non-league club, Peterborough Sports, who play in the National League North.

 As well as football, Peterborough has teams competing in rugby, cricket, hockey, ice hockey, rowing, athletics, American and Australian rules football.
 Although Cambridgeshire is not a first-class cricket county, Northamptonshire staged some home matches in the city between 1906 and 1974.
 Peterborough Town Cricket Club and the City of Peterborough Hockey Club compete at their shared ground in Westwood.

 After reforming in 2005, rugby union club Peterborough Lions RFC now compete in National League 3 Midlands.
 Meanwhile, the city's oldest rugby team, Peterborough RUFC, play at Second Drove (otherwise known as "Fortress Fengate"), and have struggled in recent seasons.
 Relegation in 2013–14 season, from Midlands 1 East, has been followed by a season in the lower-mid table of the Midlands 2 East (South).